aoaow/sqlite_crud_project/README.md

 ## Overview
 This project is a Python script that demonstrates CRUD (Create, Read, Update, Delete) operations on an SQLite database.
 The script includes functions to connect to the database, create a table, insert data, read data, update records, and delete records, along with custom SQL queries.
 Additionally, unit tests are provided to ensure the functionality of the `sql_interaction.py`.

+## Week 6 Update
+In week 6, I updated a complex query in file `complex_sql_query.py`.
+This query would create two tables: employess and departments.
+In the emloyee table, you would expect employees in different department with their salaries.
+In the department table, you would expect it contains department name corresponding to the id.
+The query woulf find out the total salaries by different departments and rank them descendingly.
+I also include a test file `test_complex_sql_query.py`

 ## Features
 - Connect to an SQLite database
 - Create a `users` table